huabawa/Jalpc/_posts/2017-08-30-AWS-EC2,RDS, and S3 Autotagging-Tutorial.md

-# All About AWS Autotagging & Cost Tracking
+# AWS EC2, RDS, and S3 Autottagging Tutorial

 Sometimes it can be really hard to track down who is using the correct tags on AWS, especially when you have many people launching instances in different regions across the United States.